Citizens Advice has urged Ofgem to cut the “excess profits” of network operators by up to £4.1 billion more during the next round of price controls.

 On this basis, they estimated that the equity beta for the only two listed pure-play utility companies – Severn Trent and United Utilities – would be between just 0.3 and 0.5 if judged according to their stock market performance.
 By comparison, Ofwat has set the equity beta for water companies at 0.8 during the present price controls.

-Citizens Advice said its own analysis showed if this approach was applied to energy networks for RIIO2 then the cost to consumers would fall by another £4.1 billion.
+Citizens Advice said its own analysis showed if this approach was applied to energy networks for RIIO2 then the cost to consumers would fall by up to £4.1 billion.
 This is on top of the £5 billion which Ofgem estimates would be saved if its initial proposals for the price controls are adopted.

 Back in March, the regulator announced its intention to lower the cost of capital from between 3 and 5 per cent to between 6 and 7 per cent in an effort to rein in profits.
 It also proposed changes to the way it calculates the cost of debt and floated the possibility of introducing “failsafe mechanisms” to prevent returns from exceeding expectations.